Mass Cultural Council logo

 If we received a grant from a Local Cultural Council, does this count as being ‘previously funded’?

-If you received funding from Local Cultural Councils, your organization won’t be considered as receiving previous funding from the Mass Cultural Council.
+If you received funding from Local Cultural Councils, your organization won’t be considered as receiving previous funding from Mass Cultural Council.

 If you have an individual user account, your portal displays ‘My Profile’.